michaelneale/goose-perception/README.md

 3. Download models when first needed
 4. Train the classifiers on first run

+### macOS Permissions

+For the hotkey functionality (`Cmd+Shift+G`) to work, you may need to grant permissions:

+1. **Accessibility**: System Preferences → Security & Privacy → Privacy → Accessibility
+   - Add Terminal or your Python executable to allow hotkey detection
+2. **Screen Recording**: System Preferences → Security & Privacy → Privacy → Screen Recording
+   - Add Terminal or your Python executable to allow screenshot capture

 > **Note:** The application sets `TOKENIZERS_PARALLELISM=false` to avoid warnings from the Hugging Face tokenizers library.
 If you run into any issues with tokenizers, you can manually set this environment variable: `export TOKENIZERS_PARALLELISM=false`